warehouse worker moving product for inventory management

 Warehousing space in Canada is an increasingly hot commodity.
 Here’s how you can make the most of the space you have.

-Right now, forward-thinking companies have an opportunity to create a competitive advantage through strong warehouse and inventory management.
+Canadian businesses will soon be forced to get very creative in how they optimize their limited warehouse space.
+Right now, forward-thinking organizations have an opportunity to create a competitive advantage through strong warehouse and inventory management.

 What is inventory management?